Stolbovoy Island: Geography and climate

-Stolbovoy Island's area is approximately 170 km².
+Stolbovoy Island's area is approximately 170 km2.
 Its length is 47 km and its maximum width is 10 km.
 The northernmost point of the island was named Cape Toll, in honor of Russian explorer Eduard Toll.
 There is a 5 km long lake in the northeast of the island.
 It is separated from the sea by a narrow spit.
 There is a 13 km long river, the Stolbovoy River, running northwards across the central part of the island.

 The highest point of Stolbovoy Island is 222 meters.
 The island has 15–70 m high rocky cliffs, the lower relief down to the beach being dominated by conical mound-like stony structures.

 The climate in the area is exceptionally severe, with prolonged, bitter winters, so that the waters of the Laptev Sea around Stolbovoy Island are covered by ice most of the year.

 Geology

-Tectonically deformed sedimentary rocks that accumulated during Late Jurassic to Early Cretaceous periods comprise Stolbovoy Island.
-These turbidites, which contain the fossils of marine pelecypods, consist of beds of sandstone coarsely and rhythmically interbedded with beds of siltstone and argillite.
+Tectonically deformed sedimentary rock that accumulated during the Late Jurassic to Early Cretaceous periods comprises Stolbovoy Island.
+These turbidites, which contain the fossils of Bivalvia, consist of beds of sandstone coarsely and rhythmically interbedded with beds of siltstone and argillite.
 These rocks have been folded into a synclinal structure, thrust faulted, and intruded by small quartz diorite dikes.